mrkline/semtex/README.md

 ### Why?

-I take notes in class using Vim and LaTeX and wanted to speed up the process.
+I take notes using Vim and LaTeX and wanted to speed up the process.

 ### Why not [Vim-LaTeX](http://vim-latex.sourceforge.net/)?
 Why not make a LaTeX package?

 Some things such as the simple search and replace macros (e.g. `\unit{V}` to `\,\mathrm{V}`) could easily be done either as an addition to Vim-LaTeX or in a LaTeX package.
-However, some of the other planned features (such as automatic paren resizing, etc.) would be rather difficult to do in either of these environments.
+However, some of the other planned features (such as automatic paren resizing, macros with options etc.) would be rather difficult to do in either of these environments.

+Additionally, it is the hope that some SemTeX macros and replacements are easier to read through than their LaTeX equivalents (for example, `here <-- there` versus `here \leftarrow there`).

 ## License (zlib license)